The difference between antigen and pathogen is easy to understand:

 Pathogen

 Pathogens are essentially microorganisms that have the potential to cause diseases.
 Most pathogens have a biological origin – such as bacteria, protozoans and fungi.
-Non-living entities such as viruses and prions are also considered as pathogens as these cause diseases in their hosts.
+Non-living entities such as viruses and prions are also considered pathogens because they cause diseases in their hosts.
 Each pathogen has a unique antigen that binds to special receptors in the host’s body.
-This antigen is regarded as a threat by the immune system and it starts producing antibodies in response.
+This antigen is regarded as a threat by the immune system, and it starts producing antibodies in response.

 Read More: